BaltCOP – The Baltic Catchment Officer Project

 BaltCOP is a river and wetland restoration project with the aim of reducing nutrient runoff into the Baltic Sea.
 While the project aims to restore ecosystems and promote healthier water systems, it also seeks to set a blueprint for future efforts across the Baltic Sea region.

 To achieve our environmental goals and reduce eutrophication of the Baltic Sea, we need effective, catchment-scale restoration.
-Our project aims to expand this approach across the Baltic region by building capacity and understanding of catchment coordination, and piloting restoration projects in Sweden, Estonia, and Latvia.
+Our project aims to expand this approach across the Baltic Sea region by building capacity and understanding of catchment coordination, and piloting restoration projects in Sweden, Estonia, and Latvia.

-The Catchment Officer Approach is central to the BaltCOP project.
+The catchment officer approach is central to the BaltCOP project.
 Catchment officers assist in coordinating restoration efforts across a catchment area, acting as a bridge between stakeholders, from landowners, to municipalities, to environmental agencies.
 They can help to identify where measures can and should be implemented to best reach the goals for the catchment, and ultimately the Baltic Sea.
 Catchment officers are vital for implementing concrete restoration actions, overcoming gaps between policy and practice, and ensuring that plans for reducing nutrient runoff translate into effective on-the-ground solutions.

 WWF Sweden